TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-deploycosmosarm.md

 [Create a multi-region Azure Cosmos DB database account](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-multi-region-account/)

-You can use the below approaches to create database or collection.
+You can use any of one of the below given approaches to create database or collection.

 ### Using the C# console application

-* Use the [template](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-arm-template/) to create the account
+ 1. Use the [template](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-arm-template/) to create the account.

-* Use the [Sample C# code](https://github.com/Azure/azure-cosmosdb-dotnet/blob/89670bc8aefd9bdd932db7f9b6d2fcb9b6acf35e/samples/code-samples/CollectionManagement/Program.cs#L101) to create database and collection
+ 2. Use the [Sample C# code](https://github.com/Azure/azure-cosmosdb-dotnet/blob/89670bc8aefd9bdd932db7f9b6d2fcb9b6acf35e/samples/code-samples/CollectionManagement/Program.cs#L101) to create database and collection.

 ### Using the Azure CLI

-* Use the above [template](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-arm-template/) to create the account or use the [Azure CLI](https://docs.microsoft.com/azure/cosmos-db/cli-samples) to create the account

-* Use the [Azure CLI command](https://docs.microsoft.com/azure/cosmos-db/cli-samples) to create database and collection.
+ 1. Use the [Azure CLI command](https://docs.microsoft.com/azure/cosmos-db/cli-samples) to create account, database and collection.

 ## **Recommended documents**